bennysoer/bennysoer/README.md

 -**HELLO THERE! **
 My name is Benny
-- 👀 I’m interested in Web Devs
+- 👀 I’m interested in Web Devs & Data Analytics
-- 🌱 I’m currently learning  React JS
+- 🌱 I’m currently learning  DAta Analytics
-- 💞️ I’m looking to collaborate on developing complex  web aplications
 - 📫 You can  reach me at soerbenjamin@gmail.com

 <!---